-Hardcore fans of Song Kee Fishball Noodles and herh keow (fish dumplings) would be glad to know that they have reopened (again) at 100 Yio Chu Kang Road and a new stall at 290 Jalan Besar.
+Hardcore fans of Song Kee Fishball Noodles and herh keow (fish dumplings) would be glad to know that they have reopened (again) at 100 Yio Chu Kang Road and a new stall at Toa Payoh.

-It has closed its outlet at 128 Tembeling Road, Joo Chiat.
+It has closed its outlets at 128 Tembeling Road, Joo Chiat and Jalan Besar.

 Do not confuse this with Finest Songkee’s Fishball Noodle (which took over the space once occupied this Song Kee Fishball Noodles), or the outlets at Toa Payoh, Ang Mo Kio (Cheng San Market) or Circuit Road Food Centre.

 ALL of which are run by their relatives, and not related to the original store.